Decisions Discussed in This Issue

-Please click the links below to read a summary of the decision listed.
-Also, clicking on the name of a linked statute will take you to a statutes summary page.
+Please click the links below to read a summary of the decision described.
 Copies of any case discussed in this issue are available upon request.

 Please note that Orrick may be representing parties in the cases discussed below.
 Nothing in the informal summaries contained in this publication should be taken as commenting on the merits of cases, or as binding constructions of court opinions that are discussed.

 Full U.S. Court of Appeals for the Ninth Circuit Rules That Sale of Eurail Pass by U.S. Travel Agent Allows Railroad Operated by Government of Austria To Be Sued in U.S. Courts For Passenger’s Accident in Austria